wschenk/willschenk.com/content/about.md

 ---
-title: "Who am I"
+title: About
 ---

-Bio tbd.
+Hello, this is me.